It starts like this -

 But all I can think of is that Prim is dead, Prim is dead and I watched her die in front of me.
 Nothing feels real, the world is too bright, my mouth is dry.
 In the haze of unreality, I reach out for the one other person I know I love.
 "Where...
 Cressida?"

 Haymitch freezes, doesn't speak for a good minute.
-My words are syrupy, the atmosphere thick, and it's not lost on me how my mother studiously continues to tend to my wounds, refuses to look at me.
+My words are syrupy, the atmosphere thick, and it's not lost on me how my mother studiously continues to tend to my wounds and refuses to look at me.

 "Katniss..."
 Haymitch's tone is gentle, cautious almost.
 "They didn't just bomb the mansion."